jivarelao/course_notes/git-notes.md

 /**Course notes from STAT679**\
 *Author: Jose Varela*
+# 9/24:
-9/24: We started using GIT to track files, first the professor explained the concept of "commit", in short wods\
+ We started using GIT to track files, first the professor explained the concept of *"commit"*, in short words\
-one commit = one snapshop.
+one *commit* = one snapshop.
 GIT stores the changes betweem snapshots, not the whole files.\
 The great feature about GIT is that you can easily restore the whole project to a previous snapshot and then\
-get back to the latest snapshot.
+get back to the latest snapshot.\
 Some importants commands:\
 git init # initialize repo: creates .git\
 git status # VERY important, use it all the TIME\
 git add #add new edits to staging area\
+More useful commands can be found [here](http://cecileane.github.io/computingtools/pages/notes0927.html)